cmaureir/progra-alma/lectures/week2/lecture6.rst

        Is not a character or number.

-5. Write a program that simulate a basic calculator, this can be done using the sum, substraction, multiplication and vision operators.
+5. Write a program that simulates a basic calculator, this can be done using the sum, substraction, multiplication and division operators.

    The program must receive as input, two real numbers and one operator, that can be ``+``, ``-``, ``*`` or ``/``.